feedhenry-staff/fh-dev-proxy/README.md

 this is due to the fact that the proxy will dynamically select the protocol based on the protocol you make the request using in your code.

+## Reserved Routes
+The usually FeedHenry routes are reserved as is _/proxy-auth_, this means that making a request to you proxy that has the path _/sys/info/ping_ will be routed to the FeedHenry handler for this.
+Realistically the potentially for this being an issue is _very_ slim.

 ## Usage
 Below two options are described that will allow you to utilise your shiny new